opencv/opencv/modules/objdetect/doc/cascade_classification.rst

     :param pt: Upper left point of the window where the features are computed.
 Size of the window is equal to the size of training images.

 The function returns 1 if the cascade classifier detects an object in the given location.
-Otherwise, it returns ``si``, which is an index of the stage that first predicted that the given window is a background image.??
+Otherwise, it returns negated index of the stage at which the candidate has been rejected.

 .. index:: groupRectangles